-I’ve been writing about personal finance for the past 4 years and I’ve lived it in varying degrees throughout.
-At first the blog and my personal finance style was all about spending, but saving by getting deals or freebies.
-Over time it evolved into saving for retirement, paying off my student loans, car, and house, building an emergency fund, and even branched into minimalism and living a simple life.
+I’ve been writing about personal finance for the past 4 years, and I’ve lived it in varying degrees throughout.
+At first, the blog and my personal finance style were all about spending but saving by getting deals or freebies.
+Over time it evolved into saving for retirement, paying off my student loans, car, house, building an emergency fund, and even branched into minimalism and living a simple life.
 Even though I was more than 3 years into my personal finance journey, one of my biggest “aha moments” didn’t occur until just last summer, almost exactly a year ago.

-I started out 2015 by taking a risk.
-I took a pay cut and left a secure job in a good field to go after my dream job in an entirely different field.
-It was a calculated risk: I was almost debt free and had a good amount of emergency savings.
+I started 2015 by taking a risk.
+I took a pay cut and left a secure job in a good field to pursue my dream job in an entirely different field.
+It was a calculated risk: I was almost debt-free and had a good amount of emergency savings.
 I did my research and was certain that this career was what I wanted.

 This was my aha moment: Everything I’d been blogging about for the past three years…it was time to practice what I preach and put it to the test.

-I did eventually start to receive unemployment and had some compensation for a military disability rating, but otherwise that was it: A house to pay for but no true income, no spouse bringing in additional income, and no family nearby to fall back on if things got really bad.
+I did eventually start to receive unemployment and had some compensation for a military disability rating.
+Still, otherwise, that was it: A house to pay for but no true income, no spouse bringing in additional income, and no family nearby to fall back on if things got terrible.

 My goal had been to get my emergency savings up to $20k, but they were only around $15k when I lost my job.
 It was still better than nothing, enough to give me some peace of mind while I pounded the pavement looking for jobs.
-Fortunately I only had to dip into emergency savings a few times and was quickly able to put the money back.
+Fortunately, I only had to dip into emergency savings a few times and quickly put the money back.